HW 3: Improved Aerodynamic Analysis

 cruise altitude 10,000 ft

-2. Now use XFLR5 to more accurately compute drag using airfoil and lift distribution information.
+2. Let’s now compute drag using XFLR5.
+XFLR5 integrates the viscous drag using airfoil data, and computes an actual lift distribution to compute einv instead of assuming an elliptic distribution.
 The most helpful overview videos from the official set are 2, 6–8.
 We don’t need to do any of the inertial properties as shown in video 7 (but will in a future homework).
 Instead, for the analysis we are doing in this homework we can just enter the mass as a lump sum later in ``define an analysis’’.

 Airfoils: you need to do the airfoil batch analysis before you can do the wing analysis.
 Type 1.
 Make sure to run a wide range of angles of attack and Reynolds numbers.